jessicacousins/fullstack_vite_webapp/README.md

 - **stripe**: A package that provides integration with Stripe’s API for securely processing payments, creating payment intents, and managing transactions.
 - **openAI Chatbot**: There is no data currently stored from the chatbot in the backend.
 - **OpenAI Comment Sentiment Analysis**: This sentiment data is stored in MongoDB and displayed on the Admin Dashboard for review by administrators and content creators.
+- **AI-Generated Content**: OpenAI’s GPT model is used to generate blog post content based on user prompts.
+The content is processed and delivered through the backend to the frontend blog editor.
+- **AI Moderation**: The backend integrates OpenAI’s moderation API to automatically flag inappropriate content in blog posts and comments.
+Flagged content, including the reason for flagging, is stored in MongoDB and displayed in the Admin Dashboard for moderator review.

 ## Features